Iowa State Cyclones football: Missouri

 Missouri and Iowa State first met in 1896 and the regional rivalry was born.
 Before the 1959 match-up between the two schools, which took place in Ames, Iowa, field testing showed that the telephones the two schools used to communicate with their coaches in the coaches box were wired so that either school could hear what was happening on the other sideline.
 The problem was fixed before the game, but neither of the two coaches knew that.
 Northwestern Bell Telephone Company of Ames then decided to have a trophy made to commemorate the incident, and thus the Telephone Trophy was born.
 When Missouri left the Big 12 for the SEC the rivalry was essentially ended.
 Missouri leads the rivalry 61–34–9 all-time.

+Nebraska

+The teams first met in 1896, and played each uninterrupted from 1926 to 2010.
+A natural rivalry developed between the two bordering state schools in the Midwest, but the series has been very one-sided towards Nebraska, especially during the Tom Osborne era.
+The series was put a halt after Nebraska joined the Big Ten in 2011.
+Nebraska leads the series 85–18–2 through the 2024 season.